-Managing and leading employees is not easy.
-It starts by taking the appropriate measures.
-After all, you can’t manage what you don’t measure.
+Managing and leading employees start by taking the appropriate measures.
 The key is to know what to measure in each role.

 Establish Key Performance Indicators (KPIs) for each role